rcdslabcut/mod.sw.bpo/README.md

 ```

 ### Starting from source code
-To start the BPO service, you need to run the following commands on a computer where ROS kinetic is already installed.
+To start the BPO service, run the following commands on a computer where ROS kinetic is already installed.

 Open a terminal and launch the bpo_service_v5.launch file by running the following command
 ```
 roslaunch opil_bpo bpo_service_v5.launch
 ```
 ### Starting from docker container
-To start the BPO service, you need to build the BPO docker container using the `Dockerfile`.
+To start the BPO service, build the BPO docker container using the `Dockerfile`.
 ```
 cd <your_catkin_workspace>/src/mod.sw.bpo/
 docker build -t mod.sw.bpo .